hitobito/hitobito/doc/features/address-completion.md

 It is possible to provide an auto-complete and a validation for addresses.
 The Addresses are read from the Address model.

-Currently, address entries are swiss addresses imported from the Swiss Post.
+Currently, address entries are swiss addresses imported from Swiss Post.

 ## Import